Kraków metropolitan area

 Kraków Metropolitan Area (pl.
-Krakowski Obszar Metropolitalny) is a peculiar functional region including a big city - Kraków and neighbouring complex of settling units, connected with the metropolis by different interactive relations.
-Area including the city of Kraków and neighbouring powiats.
+Metropolia Krakowska) is a peculiar functional region including a big city - Kraków and neighbouring complex of settling units, connected with the metropolis by different interactive relations.
+Area including the city of Kraków and neighbouring gminas.

+Economy

+In 2020 Kraków's gross metropolitan product was €25.5 billion.
+This puts Kraków in 95th place among cities in European Union.

+Participating municipalities

 The Małopolskie Voivodship Spatial Development Plan admitted by the resolution No. XV/174/03 of the Małopolskie Voivodship Regional Council, dated 22 December 2003, determined the extent of the metropolitan area, consisting of: